 Here are problems I’ve faced with my own solutions.

-P: My baby seems to give cues constantly, and she’s soooo fussy!
+Problem: My baby seems to give cues constantly, and she’s soooo fussy!

 After successfully early potty training my third child, I decided to early potty train my fourth, too.
 I started earlier and hoped for more success, especially with peeing on the potty.